visukcse/spring-boot-demo/README.md

-# This is spring boot repository with variaous demo projects
+# This is spring boot repository with various demo projects